 Memorial Day mass shooting in South Carolina beach town injures at least 11 people

+Horry County police believe the shooting was an ‘isolated incident’ with an investigation ongoing

-At least 11 people have been injured in a mass shooting on Sunday night in Little River, a beach town in South Carolina.
+At least 11 people have been injured in a mass shooting on Sunday night in a popular South Carolina beach town, police say.

-Horry County Police did not disclose the conditions of any of those injured in the shooting, which occurred around 9.30pm on Watson Avenue in Little River.
+The Horry County Police Department did not disclose the conditions of any of those injured in the shooting, which occurred at about 9.30 p.m. on Watson Avenue in Little River.

 Little River in South Carolina is a residential area near the Intracoastal Waterway and is located about 20 miles northeast of Myrtle Beach.